Header Banner

-How To: Preserve Maple Leaves
+How to Preserve Maple Leaves

 'Tis the season to get crafty with maple leaves.
 Rather than buying fake maple leaves from the craft store, save real-life maple leaves you find on the ground outdoors using one of the following preservation techniques below.